dingodb/dingo-docs/docs-dingo-postgresql/disaster-recovery.md

 ## What can be recovered?

-At the core of all disaster recovery is the streaming archives of all databases to a object store like Amazon S3.
+At the core of all disaster recovery is the PostgreSQL [continuous archives](http://www.postgresql.org/docs/9.5/static/continuous-archiving.html) of all databases to an object store like Amazon S3.

 When installing Dingo PostgreSQL™ you will specify which object store to use.
 Every time any user creates a new Dingo PostgreSQL™ service instance it will automatically create a base backup, and every 10 minutes or less a new write-ahead log (WAL) will be uploaded.
 This means that the worst case for data loss should be 10 minutes of data for each database.